2sic/2sxc/readme.md

 1. 2sxc Dnn - containing everything which connects 2sxc to DNN
 1. 2sxc Oqtane - everything which implements 2sxc for Oqtane
 1. 2sxc Razor - contains the razor engine and also connects to DNN
-1. 2sxc WebApi - contains the webapi - also as part of the DNN infrastructure
+1. 2sxc WebApi - contains the WebApi - also as part of the DNN infrastructure
 1. 2sxc - the root project - containing installation / bundling and dependency injection for runtime

 # More Git Repos